p4dd9/birb/README.md

 # Reddibirds

-Hi everyone, fancy you come across Reddibirds, my entry for the Devvit Hackathon!
+Hi everyone, fancy you come across Reddibirds, my entry for the [Devvit Hackathon 2024](https://redditgamesandpuzzles.devpost.com/)!

-Reddibrids is a Reddit interactive Post that allows you and your community to play a Flappy-Birds inspired 2D Puzzle game where its goal is achieve as many points as possible.
-The twist, powerups and reddit community integration, you are not alone - collectively you and your community will contribute to a team score - _in your style_ (have a look at the upcoming _Customization_ chapter for details).
+Reddibrids is an interactive Reddit App that allows your community to play a Flappy-Birds inspired 2D Puzzle game where its goal is achieve as many points as possible, either individually or collectively.
+The twist: powerups, ranks, customizeability, daily's, weather and reddit integration.

 ![alt text](assets/splash-background.gif)

 ```
 ⚠️ ATTENTION ⚠️ "Webviews" used in this game are considered experimental, this means, you might run into the one or other buggy behaviour.
-The good news, Reddit is working on feature-completness and improved stability for webviews to make them more reliable and robust!
+The good news, Reddit is working on feature-completeness and improved stability for webviews to make them more reliable and robust!
 Yey!
 ```

 ## Gameplay